withastro/compiler/packages/compiler/README.md

 ### VSCode / CodeSpaces

-A `devcontianer` configuraiton is availible for use with VSCode's [Remote Development extenision pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) and GitHub CodeSpaces.
+A `devcontianer` configuration is available for use with VSCode's [Remote Development extension pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) and GitHub CodeSpaces.

 ## Contributing